corescript-lang/docs/README.md

 # The Official Corescript Documentation
 "*Corescript is a bare-bones minimalist high-level
-computer language designed to be extremely simple
+programming language designed to be extremely simple
 and easy to hack.*"

 Corescript is not a flexible production language.
 It is a learning and